How To Choose A Putter: Finding A Flatstick Perfect For Your Game

 (Image credit: Golf Monthly)

 On the left, a putter with a toe hang.
-On the right, a face balance putter.
+On the right, a L.A.B.
+Golf putter which is Lie Angled Balanced

-A face balanced putter is ideal for the players who have a straight back and through stroke.
-For the players who have the stronger arc, a putter with a toe hang in it will be much more suited to your stroke.
+A face-balanced putter is said to be better for the players who have a straight back and through stroke.
+For the players who have the stronger arc, a putter with a toe hang will be much more suited to your stroke.
 So, do a bit of research on your own putting stroke and then pair that with the putter that has the right balance to support this stroke on the greens.

 Length

-The 34-inch putter length will suit those golfers of an average height - between 5ft 6" and 6ft - and if you’re a bit smaller or taller than this you can go down or up an inch accordingly.
+While it's hard to give a generic recommendation as to what length putter someone should be using, a 34-inch putter length will suit those golfers of an average height - between 5ft 7" and 6ft.
+If you’re a little shorter or taller than this you can go down or up an inch accordingly.
 Getting this decision right will give you a consistent and correct posture over the ball and allow you to see the lines of putts better when standing over the ball.